qWildManp/Technical-Animation-15-464-Mini-Project-1/README.txt

-Here is my implementations of miniproject 1
-I have implement two IK mechanics method: CCD IK and Transpose Jacobian IK, I tried using Pesudo-Jacobian IK,but seems invert matrix function have somthing wrong.
+Here is my implementations of miniproject 1 based on CMU ACM Viewer I have implement two IK mechanics method: CCD IK and Transpose Jacobian IK, I tried using Pesudo-Jacobian IK,but seems invert matrix function have somthing wrong.

 In the folder you can see: